Center for Inclusive Education and Scholarship

 Knowing that interactions with different groups enhances the Drexel experience, this luncheon for admitted Drexel students is a celebration of diversity and the University's commitment to a community of, and respect for, underrepresented students, women in STEM, and allies for the cause of diversity, equity, and social justice.
 Admitted students who fit the luncheon's criteria are invited to participate during Drexel's April Admitted Students Days.

 Desiring to inspire an entrepreneurial spirit and actively live the mission of the Charles D. Close School, this one-day program is designed to help underrepresented and underserved young men of color in the city of Philadelphia to be entrepreneurial thinkers and doers, preparing them to meet the world market on solid footing and to create their own opportunities.
 In this interactive seminar, concepts of social entrepreneurship, tech entrepreneurship, and art and design entrepreneurship will be on display with current Drexel student entrepreneurs presenting their companies.
-The inaugural event will be held in Spring of 2020.
+The inaugural event will be held in spring of 2021.

 The In-Residence program is intended to give admitted Drexel students of color an authentic and unscripted experience of what it will be like to be a member of our campus community.
 Participants eat in the Handschumacher Dining Center, attend an on-campus event, meet current students who are happy to share their thoughts and opinions about Drexel, and spend the night in a residence hall.
 The goal is for students to leave with answers to many of the questions they may have and return home knowing whether Drexel is a good fit or not.
 Admitted students who fit the program criteria will be invited to participate during the month of April.